Reed Arts Grant Experience (RAGE)

 - Include a detailed schedule of work to be undertaken.

-- One confidential letter of support from the Reed faculty member who is sponsoring the project.
+One confidential letter of support from the Reed faculty member who is sponsoring the project.
 The letter need not be long, but should address the student’s readiness for the project and ability to complete the project successfully.
-The letter can be uploaded online or emailed directly to Jolie Griffin, URC Administrator, at email@example.com.
+The letter should be emailed directly to Meg Andrews, URC Administrator, at email@example.com.
 Please make sure you contact your letter writer with adequate advance of the deadline.

-For questions about the application process, applicants are strongly encouraged to contact Jolie Griffin (firstname.lastname@example.org).
+Review the best practices for applying to any URC grant.
+For questions about the application process, applicants are strongly encouraged to contact Meg Andrews (firstname.lastname@example.org).
 Members of the Undergraduate Research Committee offer office hours to answer proposal development questions.
-The CLBR advising team (peer-career advisors and professional advisors) can help you craft your resume.
-CLBR offers drop-in advising as well as 1:1 appointments.
-Please see reed.edu/beyond-reed for drop-in hours and also how to make an appointment.
+The CLBR advising team can also help you with your application and offers drop-in advising as well as 1:1 appointments.
+Please see the CLBR website for drop-in hours and for how to make an appointment.
 We encourage you to take advantage of this.

 The Undergraduate Research Committee seeks to offer students opportunities to support their studies and interests in the form of grants and awards.
 The URC views the opportunity to apply for grants and awards as a pedagogical one in which students have the chance to learn about how the application process works.
 The URC grants and awards are open to all students regardless of discipline.
 The URC is aware of systemic bias in the application process, and seeks in particular to support students from historically underrepresented communities in academia, and we take into consideration bias, oppression, and opportunity as we evaluate applications.